kroesche/emiata-video/README.md

                         duration in seconds
   -ss START, --start START
-                        start position in seconds
+                        start position in seconds --bad-gps             dont use GPS for time, use file time instead --check-timestamps    check file timestamps and exit
 ```

 Example that processes 15 seconds of video starting at 80 seconds from the